ooni/probe-cli/docs/design/dd-003-step-by-step.md

 ```

 The above snippet allows us to collect both the TCP endpoint containing
-the IP address and the port, i.e. the `target` variable, and the original
+the IP address and the port, i.e., the `target` variable and the original
 hostname passed to lookupHost, named `onlyhost`.

 The key take-home message here is that the context is more flexible
-because we can jump in the middle of the implementation and observe
+because we can jump into the implementation's middle and observe what
-exactly what we need.
+we need.
 We are not constrained by the boundaries imposed
 by the type signatures we're wrapping.
 (To be fair, the context here is
 just an *opaque method to inject a dependency* called `trace` that
 implements methods to register what happened, so the real point here is
-that smart dependency injection could overcome our construction fatigue.)
+that dependency injection could overcome our construction fatigue.)

 A similar problem occurs for DNS lookup when using a transport.
 The
 current implementation of both tracex and netx collects the messages